kiera-bennett/ibm_zos_cics/README.md

 - Provision or deprovision CICS regions.
 - Start or stop a CICS region.

+## Requirements

+Before you install the CICS collection, there are a few requirements which should also be met.

+  * Python 3.9 or later IS THIS RIGHT?
+PROVISIONING STUFF NEEDS 3.9, CMCI CAN BE LIKE 2.7
+  * Ansible 2.15 or later
+  * ZOAU 1.2.X
+  * IBM z/OS Core Ansible collection 1.9.0 or later

 ## Installation

 You can install this collection with the Ansible Galaxy command-line tool:
 ```sh